GOTTDENKER LABORATORY

 DVM

 Kimberly was born in Panama City, she earned her Doctor of Veterinary Medicine (DVM) degree from the Universidad de Panama.
-She is a first-year graduate student in the Comparative Biomedical Sciences Program and is part of the Pathology department.
+She is a fourth-year PhD Candidate in the Comparative Biomedical Sciences Program and is part of the Pathology department.
 She had participated in research projects with the Gorgas Commemorative Institute of Health Studies (ICGES) involving gastrointestinal parasitic infections in dogs.
-Her graduate research focuses on the study of Leishmania spp. and Trypanosoma cruzi infections in dogs.
+Her graduate research focuses on the study of Leishmania spp. and Trypanosoma cruzi infections in dogs in agricultural landscape mosaics.
+Kimberly has a strong interest in veterinary clinical pathology in research and diagnostic settings.

 Research interests: *Infectious diseases, *zoonotic diseases, *Parasitic Infections, *Veterinary Pathology